 Does Medicine Actually Make Us Sick?

 When you listen to the side effects they rattle off in such a nonchalant voice, you'd be justified in thinking, "Never mind--I'll just keep the original problem!"
-These run the gamut from the embarrassing (such as bladder control issues) to the deadly serious such as heart disease.
+These possible effects run the gamut from the embarrassing, such as bladder control issues, to the very calmly stated, "...or death," spoken as if it's merely an inconvenience.

 Then vs. Now